joycerlz/kpop-song-recommendation/README.md

 Intro: TBD.

-To create a song recommendation tool using my Spotify Kpop playlist and song features provided by Spotify based on user preferences
+To create a K-pop song recommendation tool using my Spotify Kpop playlist and song features provided by Spotify based on user preferences

+## To Run the App

+Streamlit

-## Data Source
+## Data Engineering
-**Spotify API:** I'm using the [Spotify Web API](https://developer.spotify.com/documentation/web-api) to fetch song metadata and audio features
+**Spotify API:** I'm using the [Spotify Web API](https://developer.spotify.com/documentation/web-api) to fetch song metadata and audio features.

+I manually combined 30+ random K-pop playlists created by other users into one playlist, removed duplicate songs, then fetched track metadata into the ```data/track_infoFull.csv``` file.
+I am using this file as my recommender database.

-## Data Engineering TBD
+## Exploratory Data Analysis

-- Created a playlist by manually combining lots of Kpop playlists.
-- Gather metadata from those songs
-- Data cleaning
+## Challenges

+- How to keep the database updated?